FredHutch/mario/README.md

 ## Example

-Before you can run `mario`, you will need two things: 1) An API Key and
+Before you can run `mario`, you will need two things:

+1)  An API Key
-2) Your Google slide ID that you’d like to translate into a video.
+2)  Your Google slide ID that you’d like to translate into a video

 ### Get and set the API Key